MrBogomips/MrBogomips.github.io/_posts/2023-06-26-efficient-odd-numbers-summing-in-csharp.md

 It's well known that when it comes to check for parity a more performant alternative to `odd % 2 == 1` (modulo operator) is the `odd & 1 == 1` (bit-and operator).

 In the example reproduced in this post I will not spend details comparing the two alternatives.
-Please reference the benchmark result and the end of this post and reference the source code for details.
+Please reference the benchmark results and the end of this post and the source code for more details.

-## Trick #2: Remove Branches
+## Trick #2: Avoid Branches

-Branches, i.e. `if/else/switch` statements, will produce cpu instructions that will limit the super-scalarity feature.
+Branches, i.e. `if/else/switch` statements, will produce cpu instructions (`noop`s in particular) that will limit the super-scalarity feature.
 For this specific problem it's easily avoidable by observing that the parity check result can be used to nullify the element added to the sum in case of even numbers.

 In practice, the block: